Web2Grasp: Learning Functional Grasps from Web Images of Hand-Object Interactions: Experiments

-In addition, reconstructed HOI often fail for certain object types with complex geometry or interaction mode, such as buckets or scissors.
-For example, in the case of buckets, the reconstruction typically captures the main body while missing thin structures like the handle.
-Consequently, after object alignment, the robot hand is positioned near the bucket's body instead of grasping the handle.
-Scissors also present challenges due to their unique interaction mode where fingers are placed inside the holes of handles.
-The last row of Figure~\ref{fig:grasp_comparison} illustrates this.
+Qualitatively, many reconstructed grasps preserve the functional patterns observed in the original web images (first three rows of Fig.~\ref{fig:grasp_comparison}).
+However, HOI reconstruction struggles with objects of complex geometry or interaction modes, such as buckets and scissors.
+For buckets, thin structures (e.g., handles) are often missed, causing the aligned robot hand to grasp the body instead of the handle.
+Scissors are challenging due to their unique interaction mode, where fingers are inserted into handle holes (last row of Fig.~\ref{fig:grasp_comparison}).

-For quantitative evaluation, our dataset exhibits high penetration scores, consistent with the visual observations discussed earlier.
-It also shows lower disjoint distances and higher contact ratios compared to the synthesized DRO dataset, where frequent interpenetration can artificially inflate these metrics.
-The human-collected OakInk dataset demonstrates the best overall balance, achieving the lowest penetration and the second-highest contact ratio.
-To ensure the quality of our HOI grasp dataset, we apply metric-based filtering--- enforcing low penetration and high contact ratio thresholds---combined with human inspection.
-This process yields a filtered subset representing 9.6\,\% of the full dataset, which we use for training (Section~\ref{sec:sim_grasp}).